vishwajeet7381/quotidian-api/README.md

 This project is licensed under the MIT License.

-_Enjoy using our Quote of the Day service!_
+_Enjoy using our Quotidian API service!_